NOOXY-research/NoService/readme.md

 NoService has built-in secure protocol built by SHA-256, AES and RSA to secure your data.
 It also has authorization API, provides you ability to authorize user to protect your data.
 Besides, you can block IPs and domains.
 The operations on daemon will not be executed until the client has the right response of authorization that emitted from daemon side.

 ### lightweight + micro-core
 NoService is super-lightweight both in client and daemon.
 But it has lots of feature.
-And it's features can be expanded by services.
+And it's features can be expanded by services and plugins.

 ### communication between services
 The design of NoService sockets that we called service socket and activity socket.
 With the characteristic of those sockets, services can communicate each others.
 By this way each service don't need to sync data to promise the data is the newest.